samvoigt/GarageStorage/README.md

     return mapping;
 }
 ```
-You must set the identifying attribute, or else your objects will not be parked.
+Once you have set the properties to map, you must set the identifying attribute, or else your objects will not be parked.
 Under the hood, your object gets serialized to JSON, so for now, don't try to park any tricky properties.
 Strings, numbers (both NSNumbers and primitives), dictionaries where keys and values are Strings or NSNumbers, GSMappableObjects, and arrays of arbitrary GSMappableObjects/the other types listed here, all those should be fine.

 #### Parking/Retrieving/Deleting GSMappableObjects In The Garage
 To park (store) a GSMappableObject in the garage, you call `- (void)parkObjectInGarage:(id<GSMappableObject>)object`.
 This will add the object to the Garage, but it will not save the Garage to the persistent store.
 To do that, you must call `- (void)saveGarage`.